Bulk loading data to Azure SQL

 GO

 • The next step is to create a database scoped credential.
-Skip this step if you have enabled the public access for your blob container.
+Skip this step if you have enabled public access to your blob container.
 Otherwise, execute the below command to create a credential:

 CREATE DATABASE SCOPED CREDENTIAL MyAzureCredential